KnpLabs/materialized-path/README.md

         const PATH_SEPARATOR = '/';

         // traits baby!
-        // if your php version doesn't support traits, copy paste the methods of Knp\Component\Tree\MaterialzedPath\Node use Node {
+        // if your php version doesn't support traits, copy paste the methods of Knp\Component\Tree\MaterializedPath\Node use Node {

         }